nrasch/nrasch.github.io/_posts/2019-08-22-creating-a-user-management-ui-with-laravel-and-react-part-one.md

 ## Series posts

-For reference here are the other posts in the series:
+For reference here are the posts in the series:

-* [Part one]({% post_url 2019-08-22-creating-a-user-management-ui-with-laravel-and-react-part-one %}) - Add the user accounts index
+* [Part one]({% post_url 2019-08-22-creating-a-user-management-ui-with-laravel-and-react-part-one %}) - Initial setup with user accounts data table
-* [Part two]() - Add the ability to create new user accounts
+* [Part two]({% post_url 2019-08-27-creating-a-user-management-ui-with-laravel-and-react-part-two %}) - Adding the ability to create new users

+With more to follow...

 ## Prerequisites and assumptions